calsal8/product-admin/README.md

 * Components should be broken down to smaller components
 * A nice animated loader
-* Icons for remove, add etc.
-* BUG: Editing an existing product and press 'Cancel' updates the info in product list, but not in the database.
-Pressing 'Cancel' should not affect any data.
+* BUG: After edit of an existing product´s variant and press 'Close' button, it updates the info in product list, but not in the database.
+Pressing 'Close' button should not affect any data.